 The true beauty of the exhibit lies in its invitation to the audience to engage with the exhibit by sharing personal experiences.
-In the last room of the exhibit, visitors are invited to share their own guilty pleasures.
+The last room of the exhibit, invites visitors to share their own guilty pleasures.
 White cards adorn the feedback wall, with comments like “rough sex,” “Nickelback” and “smoking weed while naked” as three of the most popular mentions.

 Lloydlangston is thrilled with the outpouring of support from the London community.

 “We can all relate to having a guilty pleasure.
 In fact, one of the things I did to support the development of the exhibition before, while I was in the early stages of it, I actually asked people to share their guilty pleasures with me.”
 Llloydlangston says.